Sian-Lee-SA/StudioOne-LaunchKey-Mini-MK3/README.md

 #### Edit Scene
 This scene will display a mode relevant to the capabilities of the selected track or clip.
 When this scene is active then the editor view will automatically display and focus.

-1. Pattern sequence mode will act as a step sequencer.
+1. Step edit mode will act as a step sequencer.
 The pads will color to the key track color while making on values and accent values a different variation to said color.
 Holding down SSM then selecting a pad will place an accent for that step.
+This mode will automatically show when the selected event or track is a pattern event

 1. Keyboard mode changes the pad's to emulate a keyboard.